kabirgh/Quiz-o-matic-9000/README.md

 On the main screen, you can:
 - Add, name, colour and remove teams
 - Assign mice to teams
-- Register custom wireless buzzers that communicate over websockets.
-See [this project](https://hackaday.io/project/152687-quiz-o-matic-wireless-buzzers) for details
+- Register custom wireless buzzers that communicate over websockets
 - Set a master mouse.
 During the game, a right click on only this mouse will reset the game screen.
 This feature was added so that the quizmaster can refresh the screen from the keyboard

+#### Buzzers
+To register the buzzers described [here](https://hackaday.io/project/152687-quiz-o-matic-wireless-buzzers), press and hold the button until a new row shows up on the game screen.
+This should take about 2 seconds.
+After writing a team name and selecting a colour, press the `Confirm` button to lock that team's name and colour.

 When you're done, click the `Start` button to go to the game screen.